Hot Dip Galvanizing

 Advantages:

-• Proven performance.
+- Proven performance.

-• Economical.
+- Economical.

-• Can be topcoated/painted.
+- Can be topcoated/painted.

-• Can be maintained.
+- Can be maintained.

 Disadvantages:

-• Factory application required.
+- Factory application required.

-• Limited to size of galvanizer's bath.
+- Limited to the size of the galvanizer's bath.

-• Potential adhesion problems with overcoating.
+- Potential adhesion problems with overcoating.

-• Zinc oxide deposits (white salts) if exposed and not painted.
+- Zinc oxide deposits (white salts), if exposed and not painted.

 Standards and Guides